-Travelling to Southeast Asia is an amazing opportunity.
-With countries like Indonesia, Laos, Thailand, Singapore and Cambodia, there’s an abundance of adventures that await those travelling there.
+Traveling to Southeast Asia is an amazing opportunity.
+With countries like Indonesia, Laos, Thailand, Singapore, and Cambodia, there’s an abundance of adventures that await those traveling there.
 It’s a popular destination too – known for fantastic beaches, impressive hospitality, amazing fresh food, unique cultural experiences, and much more.
 But the way of life and local customs can be quite different compared to what you’re used to.
 So what can you expect when you visit Southeast Asia?
 Here are 6 things to know before you travel to Southeast Asia :

 - Haggling is common

 The first price you’re offered for goods and services normally isn’t the best price.
 Haggling can be more beneficial in Southeast Asia than in most places in the world – it’s just one of the things you should know about travel in the region, according to the Huffington Post.

 When things don’t have price tags or places don’t openly advertise what services cost, the opening price will normally be quite high because it’s obvious you’re a visitor with cash to burn.
 Get practicing how to haggle well to get a good price.